tessamcdonnel/STAT-217-R-Course/chapter1.md

 ```
 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:77ff5d2cfd
 ## Getting Started with R

-The upper right portion of your screen is the script editor: this is where you will be typing your R code to answer the questions.
-When you press the 'Submit Answer' button, every line of code is interpreted and executed by R and you will get a message that says whether or not your code was correct.
-Below the script is the R Console: you can use this to execute R commands and test your R code for correctness before you submit it.
-The # symbol lets you comment on your code and R does not try to process it.

 The best way to learn R programming is to actually practice typing yourself.